scality/utapi/README.md

 5. Attach user to the managed policy

     ```
-    aws --endpoint-url <endpoint> iam  attach-user-policy --user-name utapiuser
+    aws --endpoint-url <endpoint> iam  attach-user-policy --user-name
-    --policy-arn <policy arn>
+    <user-name> --policy-arn <policy arn>
     ```

-Now the user `utapiuser` has access to ListMetrics request in Utapi on all buckets.
+Now the user has access to ListMetrics request in Utapi on all buckets.

 ### Signing request with Auth V4